 In the aftermath of an accident, upon filing a personal injury lawsuit, most victims want to know “What is my case worth?”
 Compensatory damages can include medical treatment costs, lost social and educational activities, disfigurement, permanent disability, lost income, property loss, pain and suffering, emotional distress, loss of enjoyment in life and loss of consortium.
 In some cases, where a defendant’s actions are “egregious or outrageously careless,” you could be awarded punitive damages as well.
 Punitive damages are not meant to compensate for losses, but to punish a defendant.

-Often, the amount of damages you could be entitled to depends upon whether you were partly to blame for an accident (known in Texas as "comparative negligence").
+Often, the amount of damages you could be entitled to will depend upon whether you were partly to blame for an accident (known in Texas as “comparative negligence”).
 For example, if you were a pedestrian that was hit by a speeding car, but you were jaywalking, you and the other party could both be held liable for the injuries you sustained.
 Under Civ.
-Prac. & Rem. §33.001, "A plaintiff's negligence must not be greater than a defendant's; award is diminished in proportion to negligence."
-In Texas, if the plaintiff is found to be over 50% responsible for an accident, than he/she is barred from recovering any damages.
+Prac. & Rem. §33.001, “A plaintiff’s negligence must not be greater than a defendant’s; the award is diminished in proportion to negligence.”
+In Texas, if the plaintiff is found to be over 50% responsible for an accident then he/she is barred from recovering any damages.
 When comparative negligence is involved, a jury will determine the percentage of responsibility of each plaintiff and each defendant.

 The statute of limitations also affects your chances of recovering compensation.
 In Texas, the statute of limitations for a personal injury case is two years.
 The Discovery Rule provides victims with a two-year period in which they can file a claim after detecting their injury.